RLAlab/rlalab.github.io/content/research/_index.md

       title: |
       text: |
         <br>
-        ### New Tools: New synthetic biology approaches for metabolic control
+        <h3>New Tools: New synthetic biology approaches for metabolic control</h3>

         The group is interested in using and developing new synthetic biology tools that allow us to precisely manipulate microbial cells in a reliable, predictable and standardised way.
 In particular, we are interested in those cutting-edge techniques that permit a fine tuning of metabolic pathways.

   - block: markdown